-Operational land and buildings are valued based on their existing value reflect use to their current operating capacity.
+Operational land and buildings are valued based on their existing use value to reflect their current operating capacity.
 Surplus Assets (i.e. those assets not being used for service delivery and/or not eligible to be classified as Held for Sale) are measured at their fair value which represents the financial capacity and opportunity cost of holding such an asset as surplus.